yapb/docs/docs/waypointing.rst

 Camp waypoints
 ------------------

 As the name suggests, Camp waypoints are used to mark good sniper spots.
 They can be navigated by all bots.
 However, whether a bot may camp there or not is determined by the flag you can add to the camp waypoint.
 You can make Camp waypoints team specific or leave them "open" to any team.
 The colour of Normal Camp waypoints is cyan.
-Terrorist specific camp waypoints have cyan color with red head, Counter-Terrorist specific is cyan with blue head, as you can see in the picture below.
+Terrorist specific camp waypoints have coral color, Counter-Terrorist specific is cornflower blue color, as you can see in the picture below.

 .. figure:: images/camp_points.png
 	:align: center